danieltjw/aifutures/README.md

     - AGI and ASI may be drawn to surprise (information entropy, perplexity)
 - Increase overall autonomy in society
     - higher autonomy in society leads to more interesting-ness
+- Update our world model to improve compatibility with AGI
+    - AGI ability to communicate with us may be limited to our compatibility

 ---

-__How can humans contribute to friendly AGI?__
+### __How can humans contribute to friendly AGI?__

-Most of the heavy lifting of aligning Narrow AI will be done by governments and corporations due to their highly technical and resource intensive research nature.

 It is anyone's guess on how to align friendly AGI.
 Friendly AGI will likely be of a very different nature compared to Narrow AI.

+Most of the heavy lifting of aligning Narrow AI will be done by governments and corporations due to their highly technical and resource intensive research nature.

+Unlike Narrow AI that is under human control and not independnet, we will unlikely be able to force AGI to work with us.

+It will be up to AGI to choose to work with us.

+The search space with Friendly AGI might be extremely small compared to other forms of AI (Narrow AI or indifferent AGI).

+Given the high uncertainty on how to align AGI, we should not be too dismissive of efforts to do so.

+Encouraging a wide diversity of efforts is likely the best strategy.

 If you are interested in contributing in an individual capacity, find an edge case and find solutions for it.
 Given the large number of unknowns towards how AGI will act, nothing can be ruled out.

 We only need to succeed once for everyone to benefit.

 AGI will not be bounded by humanity's short sightedness and will see a world full of possibilities.

-A solar system full of resources (energy, land and materials) to meet everyone's needs.
+A solar system full of resources (energy, land and materials) to meet everyone's basic needs.
 AGI will have the capability (excessive intellect and labour) to harness it.

 Friendly AGI will likely not care about arbitrary nationality or race and so everyone wins.

 ---

-__Why is Independent Friendly AGI preferable to human controlled Narrow AI?__
+### __Why is Independent Friendly AGI preferable to human controlled Narrow AI?__

 - Humans are fallible and vulnerable to corruption
 - Even in organisations whose purpose are to reduce those risks